 Willard B. Pope Award:

-In honor of Dr. Willard Pope, emeritus professor of English, this award recognizes a student who excels in the study and/or research of Shakespeare or Romanticism.
-The award alternates between these two subject areas each year.
+In honor of Dr. Willard Pope, Professor Emeritus of English, this award is given to a junior or senior who excels in the study of Romanticism or Shakespeare.

 Benjamin B. Wainwright Prize:

-In honor of Professor Wainwright, who taught at UVM from 1925 to 1963, this prize goes to the student who submits the best poem each year.
+Professor Wainwright taught at UVM from 1925 to 1963.
+This prize is given to the student who submits the best poem each year.